allanfreitas/codeigniter-nginx/README.markdown

 For the above to work, I symlink `/var/www/sites/example.com/current/system/logs/` to `/var/www/sites/example.com/shared/logs/`, which is explained below.

 ## Instructions ##

 ### Setup ###
 First we need to setup our folder structure:

 	sudo mkdir -p /var/www/sites/example.com/{current,shared}

-Now copy your CodeIgniter files into `/var/www/sites/example.com/current/`
+Now upload/copy your CodeIgniter files into `/var/www/sites/example.com/current/`

 Let's work in the `current` folder and list the files within: